paperless-ngx/paperless-ngx/docs/utilities.rst

 That's it.
 It'll loop over all of the documents in your database and attempt to match all of your tags to them.
 If one matches, it'll be applied.
-And don't worry, you can run this as often as you like, it' won't double-tag a document.
+And don't worry, you can run this as often as you like, it won't double-tag a document.